komalkadam/chef-nginx/README.md

-# chef-nginx
+# chef-rean-java

-Cookbook to install nginx on ubuntu
+Installing Java Open JDK 1.8 using yum package on centos 7